 10. when students, parents, faculty and staff are notified of cases of the flu detected on campus

-A. The UB Police Department and Physical Plant personnel are currently designated by University policy as "essential personnel."
+A. The UBalt Police Department and Physical Plant personnel are currently designated by University policy as "essential personnel."

-B. During a declared public health emergency, the UB Police Department and Plant personnel will be required to report to work as scheduled.
+B. During a declared public health emergency, the UBalt Police Department and Plant personnel will be required to report to work as scheduled.

 C. Personal Protection Equipment (PPE), face masks (N95 or higher), rubber gloves, goggles, etc. will be issued and the wearing of such PPE shall be mandatory while on duty.